 Military Drivers in South Dakota

 South Dakota requires all motor vehicle owners to carry insurance.
 Lenders may also require extra coverage to insure the value of the vehicle.
-If you’re a veteran or one of the 3,400 active-duty military living in the Mount Rushmore State, ask prospective insurance companies if they offer a military discount.
+If you're a veteran or one of the roughly 2,800 active-duty military members living in the Mount Rushmore State, ask prospective insurance companies if they offer a military discount.
 Most of the large carriers will offer a reduced rate for military members and vets, and several companies work exclusively with these groups.
-If you won’t be driving for an extended period, such as during deployment, some insurance companies will put your coverage on hold until your return.
+If you won't be driving for an extended period, such as during deployment, some insurance companies will put your coverage on hold until your return.
 Buying more than one policy from the same company, such as auto and life insurance, may lead to additional discounts.

 With proof of insurance in-hand, service members stationed out of state can renew vehicle registration online or by mail.
 You'll need to provide the insurance policy number to register a vehicle in South Dakota, which conducts an automatic computer check to verify coverage.

 How Vehicle Choice Affects Your Premium

 Rollover crashes are more common among SUVs and pickups, but according to our research, an older model SUV has less impact on your premium than a recent model sports car.

 Military Drivers: A Comparison of Premium Ranges by Driver Age and Vehicle

 Compare Average Premiums Available to South Dakota Military Personnel

 When buying car insurance, it really pays to shop around.
 Check out the average annual rates you can get in South Dakota.

 Special driving courses such as AARP's older driver safety course provide drivers with information that is especially pertinent to adults over 50, such as the effects of medication on driving and how to adjust one's driving to compensate for some of the effects of aging.
 Taking the course may also qualify you for further mature driver discounts, though South Dakota does not currently require insurance providers to offer such cost reductions.